Proportional cake-cutting: Selection procedures

-The selection rule in step #2 guarantees that, at each iteration, at most one interval of every partner is removed.
+The selection rule in step 2 guarantees that, at each iteration, at most one interval of every partner is removed.
 Hence, after each iteration the number of intervals per partners is still equal to the number of partners, and the process can proceed until every partner receives an interval.

-This protocol requires each partner to answer n queries so the query complexity is O(n^{2}), similarly to Last Diminisher.
+This protocol requires each partner to answer n queries, so the query complexity is O(n^{2}), similarly to the last diminisher procedure.

 Randomized versions

-It is possible to use randomization in order to reduce the number of queries.
-The idea is that each partner reports, not the entire collection of n candidates but only a constant number d of candidates, picked at random.
-The query complexity is O(n), which is obviously the best possible.
+Randomization can be used to reduce the number of queries.
+The idea is that each partner reports, not the entire collection of n candidates, but only a constant number d of candidates, picked at random.
+The query complexity is O(n), which is the best possible.
 In many cases, it will still be possible to give each partner a single candidate such that the candidates do not overlap.
 However, there are scenarios in which such an allocation will be impossible.

 We can still cut a cake using O(n) queries if we make several compromises: